 At TS Bank we believe that a community is only as strong as its local businesses.
 This is why we have made it one of our top priorities to spotlight local businesses in southwest, Iowa, as part of our Eat, Shop, Bank Local blog series.
-For this blog we have featured owners of Chiropractic Essence of Council Bluffs.
+For this blog we feature the owners of Chiropractic Essence of Council Bluffs.

 T.J.
 Alger wants to help make people feel better through chiropractic care.